jsona/jsona/crates/jsona-lsp/README.md

 # JSONA LSP

-Language server for JSONA, more information on the [website](https://jsona.github.io/lsp).
+A language server for JSONA, more information on the [website](https://jsona.github.io/jsona/lsp).